dcavar/quantum-ai-nlp/lambeq/README.md

 This folder contains Jupyter Notebooks with code examples for [lambeq] and other related tools.

+The [lambeq documentation](https://cqcl.github.io/lambeq/) provides detailed information about the installation and use of the module.

+## Links

 - [lambeq], Python library for experimental Quantum Natural Language Processing (QNLP)
 - [tket], a quantum SDK
     - [pytket], a quantum computing toolkit and optimizing compiler by Quantinuum